 A cookie is a piece of information in the form of a very small text file that is placed on a website user’s hard drive.
 The information the cookie contains is set by the website and it can be used by that website whenever the user visits.

 There are a variety of different cookies.
 Here are a few:

-Flash cookie – If you are viewing video or visit sites that use Adobe, there may be small files downloaded when you watch a video.
+- Flash cookie – If you are viewing a video or visit sites that use Adobe, there may be small files downloaded when you watch a video.

 The information stored in a cookie allows the website to identify you when you visit and present information accordingly.
 Below are some examples of cookie usage:

 ‘Remember me/ Keep me logged in’ – If a website has the functionality available only to signed-in users it can be frustrating for them to log in every time they visit.
 In this situation a cookie allows the user to return to the website and be taken to their account immediately.
 Example: Facebook – can you imagine filling in your details every time you visit?

 Preferences – Some websites allow you to set preferences on the look and feel, content you want to see and functionality you don’t need.
 A cookie may be used to ensure your preferences are remembered when you return (please note this is less common these days, where preferences are stored in the database rather than on your computer)